 español 2

+period number

 date(día/mes/año)

 Title – Always put a title on your paper.
 The title goes on the top line of your paper.

 If the assignment is from the textbook or workbook be sure to put the exercise name and the page number (página).
 Your title must always be in Spanish.
 Skip one line after the title and begin the assignment.